truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpStorageScale.md

 Organize the pool with as many datasets or zvols you need according to your access and data sharing requirements before moving data into the pool.

-If you plan to deploy container applications, the system automatically creates the **ix-applications** dataset but this is not used for application data storage.
-If you want to store data by application, create the dataset first and then deploy your application.
-When creating a dataset for an application, select **App** as the **Share Type** setting.

 See [Adding or Managing Datasets]({{< relref "DatasetsSCALE.md" >}}) for more information on configuring datasets, or [Adding or Managing Zvols]({{< relref "AddManageZvols.md" >}}) for more information on zvols.

 ## Taking the Next Step